CHENFENG1020/scaffold_hopping_whales/README.md

 ## Use the provided Python script
 Move to the [code](/code) folder, where the Python file is contained.
 Please make sure you have understand the process by the Jupyter notebook to under stand the output.
-Then run the script with Python:
+Then run the script with Python:<div>
 ``
 python run.py library_file.sdf molecule_file.txt settings_file.txt
 ``